schlagzeug/PokerHands/README.md

 The user should input the players names and their hands and then click the "Show Winner" button to find the winner.

+## Room for improvement
+- The app currently allows duplicate cards, which wouldn't be possible in a normal game, and using them may provide inaccurate results.
+- The UI could be improved to visually show cards, or a way to select cards instead of using the text
+- An option to load data from a file would help in setting up the input quicker

 ## Input notes
 input for the cards should be in the following format: